Rule #1: Enjoy your visit!

-The National Zoo is a wonderful place to explore, learn, and have fun.
-Our few rules help ensure an enjoyable and safe experience for all visitors.
+The Smithsonian's National Zoo is a wonderful place to explore, learn, and have fun.
+These few rules help ensure an enjoyable and safe experience for all visitors.

 Protection of Zoo Animals

 - No visitor shall disturb any exhibit animals by any means, including an attempt to pet, feed, handle or trap exhibit animals.
 Please note that the Kids’ Farm provides young children with an interactive learning experience where they are permitted to touch the cows and donkey.

-- No visitor shall go over, under, between or otherwise cross any guardrail, fence, moat, wall or other safety barrier, or seat, stand or hold children over such barriers.
+- No visitor shall go over, under, between or otherwise cross any guardrail, fence, moat, wall or other safety barrier.
+No visitor should sit on, stand on or hold children over such barriers.

 - No visitor shall throw or toss rocks, trash or other articles into exhibit areas.

 - No Pets: Pets of any kind are not allowed on Zoo grounds.
-Pets must not be left in parked vehicles, as the temperature within vehicles can reach lethal levels.
-Zoo Police are authorized to enter vehicles parked on Zoo grounds to rescue pets that may be in danger of dehydration and/or heat prostration.
-(Service dogs are permitted, as are miniature horses trained to do work for people with disabilities if housebroken and under the owner's control.)
+Pets should not be left in parked vehicles, as the temperature within vehicles can reach lethal levels.
+Zoo police are authorized to enter vehicles parked on Zoo grounds to rescue pets that may be in danger of dehydration and/or heat prostration.
+(Service dogs are permitted as are miniature horses trained to do work for people with disabilities if housebroken and under the owner's control.)

 - No Balloons: Balloons are not allowed on Zoo grounds, as they present a potential choking hazard to the animals.

-- No Loud Music: Visitors may not play loud music within the park, as it may disturb the animals as well as other visitors.
-Use of headphones to listen to music is encouraged, however visitors should be aware of directions that may be provided by Zoo staff and police.
+- No Loud Music: Visitors may not play loud music within the Zoo, as it may disturb the animals as well as other visitors.
+While the use of headphones to listen to music is encouraged, visitors should be aware of directions that may be provided by Zoo staff and police.